 Medical Anthropology Concentration

-Our Medical Anthropology Program, created in 2011, is a 15-credit hour concentration within the 36-hour M.A. program in Anthropology.
+The Medical Anthropology concentration, created in 2011, is a 15-credit hour concentration within the 36-hour M.A. degree program in Anthropology.
 Medical anthropology focuses on cross-cultural patterns of health, illness, and healing within the context of cultural change.
 It includes both theoretical inquiry and applied or clinical approaches.
 Our concentration is a distinct offering within the world of anthropology graduate study, since few schools have medical anthropology focuses.

-Core courses are the seminar in medical anthropology, Anth 6505, and Topics in Medical Anthropology, Anth 6506.
-Topics in the latter course have included Global Mental Health, Health and Development, and Health, Culture, and HIV/AIDS.
-Several courses in Public Health are options within the Medical Anthropology concentration.
+Core courses are the seminar in medical anthropology, ANTH 6505 (required), and Topics in Medical Anthropology, ANTH 6506.
+Topics in ANTH 6506 have included Global Mental Health, Health and Development, and Health, Culture, and HIV/AIDS.
+Courses in Public Health are options for fulfilling the methods requirement in the concentration.

 - 6 credit hours must be in research methods.
 For this requirement there are two options:

-- ANTH 6331, Research Methods in Development Anthropology (3 cr.): Knowledge of qualitative research methods as measured in a group or individual research project with a written report and oral presentation with metrics.
-AND
+ANTH 6331 Research Methods in Development Anthropology (3 cr.): Knowledge of qualitative research methods as measured in a group or individual research project with a written report and oral presentation with metrics.

-- PUBH 6003, Principles and Practices of Epidemiology (3 cr.): General principles, methods, and applications of epidemiology.
+PUBH 6003 Principles and Practices of Epidemiology (3 cr.)
+(Hoffman): General principles, methods, and applications of epidemiology.
 Outbreak investigations, measures of disease frequency, standardization of disease rates, study design, measures of association, hypothesis testing, bias, effect modification, causal inference, disease screening, and surveillance.
 Case studies apply these concepts to a variety of infectious, acute, and chronic health conditions affecting the population.
+Summer, Fall, Spring

-PUBH 6410: Global Health Study Design (2 cr.)
+PUBH 6410: Global Health Study Design and Ethics (2 cr.)
 (Uretsky).
 A foundation in the methodologies required to plan, implement and assess global health programming.
 Students will obtain a comprehensive understanding of complementary quantitative and qualitative research approaches.
 Skills include: understanding the relationships between hypotheses and study purpose, considering the ethics of research projects, effectively choosing a research design to achieve your purpose, becoming familiar with the general principles of qualitative investigation, and achieving productive dissemination of findings.
+Fall, Spring

-PUBH 6411: Global Health Qualitative Research Methods (2 cr.)
+PUBH 6411: Global Health Data Collection (2 cr.)
 (Uretsky).
 Provides further depth to understand data collection in a global health setting.
 Methodologies include survey design, interviewing, and participant observation.
 Archival research and clinical trial research will also be discussed.
-Prerequisites: PubH 6002, 6410.
+Prerequisites: PUBH 6002, 6410.
+Spring, Summer

-PUBH 6412: Global Health Quantitative Research Methods (2 cr.)
+PUBH 6412: Global Health Data Analysis (2 cr.)
 (Uretsky).
 Continues the series of Global Health Methods courses.
 The course examines the fundamental concepts of empirical analysis and qualitative analysis.
 Topics covered include open and axial coding, the basis of "Grounded Theory," and regression analysis.
-Prerequisites: PubH 6002, 6003, 6410.
+Prerequisites: PUBH 6002, 6003, 6410.
+Spring, Summer